 Berea College is one of 7 federally recognized work colleges.
 Every student works 10-12 hours a week in various occupations essential to the school's operation.
 This simultaneously shares the responsibility of running the school with the students, teaches valuable skills that go beyond the classroom, and helps mitigate the strains of giving away a nearly $90 thousand dollar education to every single student for free.

 Underlying this staunch commitment to diversity lays the school's self-consciously "inclusive Christian character".
 Their school motto proclaims, "God has made of one blood all people of the Earth".

 Berea thus seeks to unite talented students from as many backgrounds as possible.
 57% of the over 1600 incoming freshman ranked in the top fifth of their high school class.
 53% come from first generation college students.
 25% of the students come from minority homes and over 7% are international.

 - 79% freshman retention rate

 - 57% of freshman were in top 5% of high school class

 17. Babson College (Babson Park, Massachusetts)

-For years teachers have endured the, “those who can, do, and those who can’t, teach” adage.
+For years teachers have endured the, "those who can, do, and those who can't, teach" adage.
 Well, at Babson College students learn by doing.
-Located west of Boston, and founded in 1919, U.S. News and World Report has continuously ranked Babson College as the number 1 business school in the country for the past 20 years.
-The financial times has ranked it in the top 3 for MBA programs worldwide since 2011 and 1st in salary in 2014.
-Bloomberg Business Week also ranked it 5th in the nation and 11th in the world for producing executives.
-The school’s 3200 students represent over 70 countries.
-This and numerous other accolades have established Babson College as one of the world’s premier business schools.
+Babson was founded in 1919, and is located west of Boston.
+The school's 3200 students represent over 70 countries.
+Babson College is one of the world's premier business schools.